 You may have heard “It’s not what you earn, but what you keep.”
 At Frontier, we know it’s both.
 While common tax-managed approaches focus first on minimizing distributions, doing so skews their ability to factor in risk and return potential.
 We start with our focus on minimizing downside risk, and then optimize our Tax-Managed Strategies for after-tax returns.
-The process includes analyzing the tax-efficiency of funds as a variable in our selection process, steering asset allocation away from those that generate income, engaging in tax-loss harvesting year-round, avoiding large distributions, and generally executing trades only when the benefit outweighs the tax impact.
+The process includes analyzing the tax-efficiency of active and passive mutual funds and Exchange Traded Funds (ETFs)* as a variable in our selection process, steering asset allocation away from those that generate income, engaging in tax-loss harvesting year-round, avoiding large distributions, and generally executing trades only when the benefit outweighs the tax impact.

 Tax-Managed Strategies with a range of risk targets

 Based on Capital Preservation strategy, but can invest in any combination of asset classes.
 Could be used for short-term obligations due within the next 1-3 years, as an alternative to short-term bonds, or for those assets investors do not want or need to be fully exposed to capital market price changes.